 Add a baby soother to your bedtime routine.
 It can be especially helpful when your baby needs extra comfort and soothing, such as when weaning your child from a swaddle or during bouts of teething.

 Take advantage of the device if you’re a light sleeper.
 A baby soother can help you sleep as well by blocking out the noise of tiny shuffles and sighs your baby makes that can wake you.

 Q. How long will the battery last in a portable baby soother?

 A. Battery life depends on the product you choose, but as a general rule you can expect rechargeable baby soothers to run a couple hours continuously, while battery-operated baby soothers last much longer (several weeks or months) depending on battery type and usage.
 Since a number of baby soothers have built-in timer options of 15 to 45 minutes, you should be able to get numerous uses from your portable baby soother between charging or changing the batteries.

 A. Most, but not all, plush baby soothers are washable.
 When you wash your baby soother, be sure to remove the sound box and batteries first, and follow the manufacturer’s instructions to avoid mishaps or damage to the stuffed animal.

 Q. What sounds does a typical baby soother play?

-A. Sounds that are commonly included as audio tracks in a baby soother include heartbeats, whale songs, lullabies, rainfall, ocean waves, trickling streams, white noise (static), rhythmic whooshing sounds, and wind in grass.
+A. Sounds that are commonly included as audio tracks in a baby soother include heartbeats, whale songs, lullabies, rainfall, ocean waves, trickling streams, white noise (static), rhythmic whooshing sounds, and wind in the grass.
 If you aren’t sure what your baby might prefer, it’s a smart idea to choose a baby soother with several different audio tracks.